suncoast-devs/handbook/lessons/react-intro/index.md

 ]
 ```

-We will be using this in our `App.tsx` so let's import it!
+We will be using this in our `App.tsx`, so let's import it!

 ```javascript
 import React from 'react'